anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported

-Otherwise, the registrar converts the PVR artifact to an Registrar Voucher-Request (RVR) artifact (see {{rvr-artifact}}) and starts the backend interaction with the MASA.
+Otherwise, the registrar converts the PVR artifact to an Registrar Voucher-Request (RVR) artifact (see {{rvr_artifact}}) and starts the backend interaction with the MASA.

-Optionally, the domain registrar MAY respond with a 202 Accepted response status code at this point following {{Section 5.6 of !RFC8995}}, while the rules defined for the pledge also apply to the Registrar-Agent;
+Optionally, the domain registrar MAY respond with an HTTP 202 Accepted response status code to the Registrar-Agent at this point following {{Section 5.6 of !RFC8995}}, while the rules defined for the pledge also apply to the Registrar-Agent;
 in this case, the registrar still continues with the MASA interaction to provide the Voucher artifact to the retry request.

+The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
+TODO(confirm, taken from telemetry)

 ### MASA Interaction {#masa_interaction}

 The domain registrar MUST establish a TLS session with mutual authentication to the MASA of the pledge according to {{Section 5.4 of !RFC8995}}.
 It requests the voucher from the MASA according to {{Section 5.5 of !RFC8995}} via HTTP-over-TLS POST to the MASA endpoint at `/.well-known/brski/requestvoucher`.
-The request body MUST contain the RVR artifact as defined in {{rvr-artifact}}.
+The request body MUST contain the RVR artifact as defined in {{rvr_artifact}}.
 In the request header, the Content-Type field and the Accept field MUST be set to the same media type as the incoming PVR artifact.
 For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.